How to Write a Vacation Request Email (+ Tips & Examples)

 Requesting a reschedule because of personal plans changing

-If your plans have changed due to personal reasons, you can use this time off request email sample to reschedule your vacation leave:
+If their plans have changed due to personal reasons, your team members can use this time off request email sample to reschedule their vacation leave:

-Subject line: Request to reschedule approved leave due to personal reasons — [Your name and surname]
+Subject line: Request to reschedule approved leave due to personal reasons — [Employee’s full name]

 Dear [Manager’s name],